Department of Biological Sciences

 Minor in Biological Sciences

 All university students are eligible to pursue a minor in biological sciences in conjunction with a major in any other department in the university.
 A minimum of six biological sciences courses (and two chemistry prerequisites) must be completed to fulfill the minor in biological sciences.
 The curriculum includes four required courses and two elective courses as specified below.
 Units awarded for undergraduate research are not applicable to elective courses.
-Courses taken in other departments or colleges will be considered on an individual basis.
+Courses taken in other departments or colleges will be considered on an individual basis by the Director of Undergraduate Studies.

 Courses for the Minor in Biological Sciences